What is pension trustee liability insurance?

 Insurance underwriters prefer a comprehensive understanding of the type, size and funding levels of the schemes.

 we are specialists in pension trustee liability insurance and can negotiate cover at cost-effective premiums.
 Please send all supplements to contact us once you have completed our online application

 In response to guidance offered by the Pensions Regulator

 : Cyber security principles for pension schemes

 .
-We can provide tailored covers offering improved cyber resilience in the form of cyber insurance
+We can provide tailored covers offering improved cyber resilience in the form of cyber cover

 The consequences of a cyber security breach for a pension scheme and its members could be significant.
-Trustees should familiarise themselves with the regulators guidance and ensure they meet the regulators expectations.
+Pension trustees should familiarise themselves with the regulators guidance and ensure they meet the regulators expectations.

 This guide is for information purposes and based on sources which we believe are reliable, the general risk management and insurance information is not intended to be taken as advice with respect to any individual circumstance and cannot be relied upon as such.